-- Some of the marine habitats are considered to be improving, and to have better prospects, due in part to implementation of other EU environmental Directives; - The status of raised bogs in Ireland is "bad"; and the trend is for an ongoing decline as restoration is necessary to cause improvement, notwithstanding the cessation of cutting on SAC bogs; - Blanket bog is also assessed as "bad"; the report notes that, as one of the main impacts on this habitat is grazing, an improving trend might be expected due to the implementation of Commonage Framework Plans.
+- The status of raised bogs in Ireland is "bad"; and the trend is for an ongoing decline as restoration is necessary to cause improvement, notwithstanding the cessation of cutting on SAC bogs; - Blanket bog is also assessed as "bad"; the report notes that, as one of the main impacts on this habitat is grazing, an improving trend might be expected due to the implementation of Commonage Framework Plans.
 However, this improvement appears to be offset and even exceeded by on-going deleterious effects such as peat cutting, erosion, drainage and burning; - Although some of our woodlands are rated as "bad" because they are patchy and fragmented, improvements have been noted due to afforestation and the planting of native species, removal of alien species and control of overgrazing; and - Losses of limestone pavement has been recorded outside the SAC network, however the BurrenLIFE and Burren Farming for Conservation Programme have significantly improved the quality of pavement and its associated habitats.